kenjis/secure-validator/README.md

 ### Default Rules

 Secure Validator promotes strict validation.
-It sets default validtion rules to all fields.
+It sets default validation rules to all fields.

  * `ValidUtf8` checks if value is valid UTF-8 character encoding
  * `IsString` checks if value is string